 I use a picture schedule for showering, ie; each picture shows which body parts to wash, and when its time to rinse his body.
 He does not have any problem using the detachable shower head to rinse off.
 However, he refuses to touch his hair to shampoo and to assist with rinsing out the shampoo.

 My son does use a sponge mitt for washing his body, so that is not a big problem.
-How can I get my son to not only pour the shampoo into his own… read more
+How can I get my son to not only pour the shampoo into his own hands, place it on his head, and then wash his own… read more

 Is it possibly a tactile issue?
 The feel of the shampoo, his hair, bubbles.
 Or not being able to see where he's putting the shampoo, I used a shaving mirror for my oldest.
 Mine would always forget to wash up front of his head and the mirror fixed that.
 For tactile stuff you could try gloves.
 If he's scared of soap in eyes, maybe some goggles.